akhil27051999/AWS-3-Tier-Architecture/02-Manual-Setup/01-Hosting-A-Static-Website-On-S3/02-Deploy-Static-Web-Using-Amplify.md

 - Optional: A domain name for custom URL

-## ✅ Steps to Deploy Your Static Website
+## ✅ Steps for Deployment of Static Website using AWS Amplify

 ###  Step 1: Sign in to AWS Console